At a glance

 If your business is GST-registered, you should:

-- Ensure all GST returns are filed correctly: The due date for the period ending 31 March is 28 April if you file two-monthly or six-monthly.
+- Ensure all GST returns are filed correctly: The due date for this financial year is 28 April 2026 if you file two-monthly or six-monthly.

-- Check for any adjustments: If you’ve used business purchases for personal use, you may need to adjust your GST claim.
+- Check for any adjustments: If you’ve used business purchases for personal use, you may need to adjust your GST claim before the 31 March cutoff.

 - Confirm that all GST collected has been paid: Double-check your records to ensure you haven’t underpaid.